-3.3.
-Cooperative labor market reforms
+3.3 Cooperative labor market reforms

-One-sided labor market reforms of one country's government without interventions in countries that are integrated through trade and foreign direct investment fosters unemployment in the non-reforming country.
+One-sided labor market reforms by one country's government without interventions in countries that are integrated through trade and foreign direct investment fosters unemployment in the non-reforming country.
 Reforms that are skill-biased in that mainly the low-skilled are directly affected benefit the high-skilled in the reforming country through the effects at the extensive margin.
 Those spillover effects can be mitigated by joint labor market reforms implemented by all governments within the community.
-Suppose that both government reduce unemployment benefits in way that the unit cost schedule in both countries shift such that the cutoff remains unchanged.
-Wages and unemployment of the low-skilled would be decreasing in both countries but the effects at the extensive margin in both countries but the effects or the pattern of trade between both countries.
+Suppose that both governments reduce unemployment benefits such that the unit cost schedule in both countries shift such that the cutoff remains unchanged.
+Wages and unemployment of the low-skilled would be decreasing in both countries but the effects at the extensive margin would be zero without an effect on foreign direct investments or the pattern of trade between both countries.

-4. Conclusion
+4 Conclusion

-In a nutshell, this paper's main contribution is to extend the Feenstra and Hanson (1996, 1997) international trade model by Pissarides (2000) search frictions in a way that enables the analysis of different type of labor market institutions on skill-specific wages, unemployment and the pattern of trade and foreign direct investment.
+In a nutshell, this paper's main contribution is to extend the Feenstra and Hanson (1996, 1997) international trade model by Pissarides (2000) search frictions in a way that enables the analysis of different types of labor market institutions on skill-specific wages, unemployment and the pattern of trade and foreign direct investment.
 This in turn implies that wages and capital flows can be affected by both, trade liberalization and changes in labor market institutions.
-Moreover, the notion of a continuum of industries not only permits the study of spillover effects across countries, it also gives rise to a new channel through which FDI affects labor demand at the extensive margin where whole industries are shifted abroad.
+Moreover, the notion of a continuum of industries not only permits the study of spillover effects across countries, it also gives rise to a new channel through which labor market reforms affect labor demand at the extensive margin through competitiveness.
+Whole industries are shifted abroad.
 As a result, it is possible to show that countries benefit from institutional changes in foreign countries through an expansion of their production to industries formerly associated with the reforming country.
-Put differently, labor market reforms can be associated with a rise in competitiveness if other channels as exchange rate policies are disregarded as we do in the model studied in this paper.
+Put differently, labor market reforms can be associated with a rise in competitiveness if other channels such as exchange rate policies are disregarded like we do in the model studied in this paper.
 The widening of the production to initially inactive industries, combined with the adjustments at the intensive margin reduce unemployment and increase wages in the new equilibrium.
 However, the reforming country's workers suffer from the loss in competitiveness in some of its initially active industries located close to the former cutoff.

+The effect works through wages.
 Wages in the original Feenstra and Hanson (1996,1997) model adjust independently from labor market institutions.
-However, the novel micro-founded wage setting mechanism in the Feenstra and Hanson model also facilitates the analysis of skill-biased changes in labor market institutions and its effects on FDI and labor market outcomes.
-It is possible to show that those institutional changes not only affect workers' wages and unemployment, it also indirectly affect FDI flows across countries.
+Though, the novel micro-founded wage setting mechanism in the Feenstra and Hanson model facilitates the analysis of changes in labor market institutions.
+The fact that workers are heterogeneous facilitates to distinguish between reforms that equally affect all workers and reforms that are skill-biased in that only low-skilled are affected.
+We are able to show that high-skilled benefit from those skill-based labor market reforms through higher wages but lower unemployment, whereas foreign workers loose in terms of unemployment irrespective their level of skill.
+It is also possible to show that those institutional changes not only affect workers' wages and unemployment, those reforms also indirectly affect FDI flows across countries.
 Surging labor costs render FDI more attractive and therefore lead to an increase in FDI outflows accompanied by higher wages and higher rates of unemployment.

-One possible policy implication is that high-skilled workers benefit from those skillbiased labor market reforms and that governments should stick to joint labor market intervention in order to avoid negative spill-over effects on its partner countries.
+One possible policy implication is that high-skilled workers benefit from those skill-biased labor market reforms and that governments should stick to joint labor market intervention in order to avoid negative spill-over effects.